satellite-image-deep-learning/techniques/README.md

 * SuperAnnotate can be run [locally](https://github.com/opencv-ai/superannotate) or used via a [cloud service](https://superannotate.com/)
 * [dash_doodler](https://github.com/dbuscombe-usgs/dash_doodler) -> A web application built with plotly/dash for image segmentation with minimal supervision
 * [remo](https://remo.ai) -> A webapp and Python library that lets you explore and control your image datasets
-* [Roboflow](https://roboflow.com) can be used to convert between annotation formats & manage datasets, as well as train and deploy custom models.
-Free tier quite useful
 * [supervise.ly](https://supervise.ly) is one of the more fully featured platforms, decent free tier
 * AWS supports image annotation via the Rekognition Custom Labels console
 * [diffgram](https://github.com/diffgram/diffgram) describes itself as a complete training data platform for machine learning delivered as a single application, supports [streaming data to pytorch & tensorflow](https://medium.com/diffgram/stream-training-data-to-your-models-with-diffgram-f0f25f6688c5)